 - Interest on bid price

-Note: Personal cheques will NOT be accepted after August 31st
+Note: Personal cheques, Certified Cheques and Interact will NOT be accepted after August 31st

 To avoid your property being listed in the newspaper ad, your delinquent taxes must be paid no later than the last Wednesday in August.